chreke/computerchesschallenge/README.md

-# computerchesschallenge
+# Computer chess challenge

-Repo for the computer chess challenge
+This repository will contain my code for the [Computer chess challenge](https://computerchesschallenge.netlify.app)